Performance Analysis

 The Engineering Takeaway: Pure Cursive is barely faster than Print (statistically insignificant difference), but Hybrid styles outperform both.
 Hybrid allows you to "break" the connection when a stroke becomes ergonomically difficult.

 Note: Speed is useless if your structure is flawed.
 Before optimizing for speed, ensure your foundation is solid.
-Read our guide on The Handwriting Hierarchy.
+Use a structure-first learning order before optimizing speed.

 If Speed is about writing, Legibility is about reading.
 In the digital age, your handwriting is often read by machines (OCR scanners) or tired examiners.